 - Make it a practice to identify negative thoughts or when you are dreading something.

 - Write out your negative thought processes or your dread.
 This removes them from being a movie in your head.
 The power of those thoughts decreases as you write them down.
 When you do this, you are disassociating yourself from the event that was playing in your mind.

 - Identify the lie in the negative thoughts and find a positive truth that you can offset the lies with.

 5 Simple Ways to Stay Present in Everyday Life

 Start noticing the direction of your thoughts and divert them elsewhere if they are negative.

-These five steps can help you stay in the moment, but don’t stop there.
+These five simple ways to stay present in the moment are just the first step.
 If you want a happier life, you can begin to incorporate power thoughts such as gratefulness.
 It’s possible to enjoy everyday life.